Your vault only works when you open it. Fasrad reads every note for you — citing them in drafts and acting on what’s there, no plugin chain required.

 Switching from Obsidian preserves the markdown you wrote.
 Your vault imports with frontmatter, internal `[[wikilinks]]`, and folder structure intact.
 Same files, more agency.

-Obsidian is the best place to write.
-Fasrad is what reads back, drafts from, and acts on what you wrote.
-Your graph is still local-first; what comes out of it no longer requires you to open the app.
+Obsidian is a place to write.
+Fasrad is what reads back, drafts from, and acts on what you wrote — and lets you write straight into it too.
+Your markdown stays markdown; what comes out of it no longer requires you to open the app.